cloudflare/r2-data-catalog-examples/pyspark-notebook/README.md

 # R2 Data Catalog PySpark Notebook Demo

-In this example, we'll get you set up with a PySpark Notebook using [Marimo](https://marimo.io/) (it's like a Jupyter notebook, but sexier).
+In this example, we'll get you set up with a PySpark notebook using [Marimo](https://marimo.io/) (it's like a Jupyter notebook, but sexier).

 For an interactive demo using this setup (and to learn more about R2 Data Catalog), check out our [Dev Week 2025 Day 4 recording](https://cloudflare.tv/shows/developer-week/developer-week-day-4-delivering-data-at-global-scale/jvPzRkZz) on Cloudflare TV.

 ![alt text](marimo-screenshot.png)

 To get started, we recommend you use a Python [virtual environment](https://docs.python.org/3/library/venv.html) (venv), so that you isolate the packages installed to that environment.
-It won't globally install in your machine.

-We also have an example Marimo notebook which is already set up with some sample queries at `example-r2-catalog-notebook.py`.
-You can checkout this repository and start up the notebook with Marimo.

-But we also describe each step in case you want to follow along by yourself.
+We have an example notebook which is already set up with some sample queries at `example-r2-catalog-notebook.py`.
+You can checkout this repository and start up the notebook (after you have installed the dependencies).
+We also describe each step in case you want to follow along by yourself.

 ## Get Stared with R2 Data Catalog

-You'll need two things from Cloudflare to run this demo:
+You'll need to do two things to run this demo:

-1. A R2 Bucket with a Data Catalog Enabled
+1. Set up an R2 Bucket with a Data Catalog Enabled
-2. A Cloudflare API Token with R2 Catalog permissions
+2. Create a Cloudflare API Token with R2 Catalog permissions

-Follow steps 1-3 in the ["Getting Started" Guide](https://developers.cloudflare.com/r2/data-catalog/get-started/).
-Be sure to save the bearer token, warehouse name, and catalog URI since you'll need those to get connected from the notebook.
+Steps 1-3 in the ["Getting Started" Guide](https://developers.cloudflare.com/r2/data-catalog/get-started/) can walk you through this setup.
+Be sure to save the bearer token, warehouse name, and catalog URI since you'll need those to connect from the notebook.

 _NOTE: Our getting started guide suggests using "uv" as a Python dependency manager.
-However, in this demo, we will only use `pip` and `venv`._
+However, in this demo, we will only use `pip` and `venv`.
+But feel free to use it if you'd like._

-## Setup PySpark with Marimo
+## Setup PySpark

 The following steps will walk you through installing dependencies, and starting up a Marimo notebook.